 There is a workbook at the bottom of the post…so AFTER YOU’RE DONE READING, be sure to download it.
 It will help you work through each day’s homework of the mini-course, as well as help you to build habits to create uniform and character infused content!

 The Traits of a Comedian

 Remember…YOU’VE BEEN THERE!!
 You’re blog is helping them solve a problem that you’ve already found the answer to!
-What emotions did you experience in the beginning of your career?
-How can you use those emotions to connect with your reader on an emotional and personal level.
+What emotions did you experience at the beginning of your career?
+How can you use those emotions to connect with your reader on an emotional and personal level?

 (Shit got real…sorry….back to the funny!)

 Storytellers – Comedians are storytellers!
 We paint pictures of events and thought processes!
 We help connect the dots for readers so that they can see the funny pictures in their heads.
 Start thinking of ways to incorporate funny stories into your posts.
 I recommend writing down one funny story a day for 30 days (I’ll give more deets in the homework section below).
 This will help you to start developing your storytelling skills…and comedic skills will come pretty much immediately after.

 Great Listeners – Finally, comedians are GREAT listeners.
 In case you weren’t aware…being a great listener is two-fold.
 First…you have to listen (duh moment of the day).
 Secondly, you have to respond.
 Think about a conversation you’d have in person.
 If someone is telling you a story, you don’t just stand there staring at them blankly.
 You respond by laughing, saying “Oh no he didn’t!” and snorting where appropriate.
 So how do you do that when you’re writing?

 Reference stories of fellow bloggers and writers!
 Not only are the outbound links great for SEO, but they are also great for building up communities.
 If you reference another blogger (who wasn’t even aware that you were reading their stories) they sit up and take notice!